 - Exercises obligations in the context of the Professional limits

-- Is responsible for upholding standards of practise of Indian Nursing council
+- Is responsible for upholding standards of practice of the Indian Nursing council

 - Is compassionate

-- Is responsible for the ongoing positive change of existing conditions practise
+- Is responsible for the ongoing positive change of existing conditions practice

 - Provides sufficient information to people to help them make informed choices

-- Provides treatment in line with established practises guidelines
+- Provides treatment in line with established practices guidelines

-- Treat all persons and families with human dignity in providing physical, psychological, mental, social and spiritual aspects of treatment
+- Treat all persons and families with human dignity by providing physical, psychological, mental, social, and spiritual aspects of treatment

-- Respect for individuals and families, practices of tradition and culture that promote safe practises and deter unsafe activities
+- Respect for individuals and families, practices of tradition and culture that promote safe practices and deter unsafe activities

-- Presents realistic picture truthfully in all situations for facilitating autonomous decision-making by individuals and families
+- Presents a realistic picture truthfully in all situations for facilitating autonomous decision-making by individuals and families

 - Promotes involvement of individuals and others in the caring